awsdocs/amazon-ec2-user-guide/doc_source/instance-booting-from-wrong-volume.md

 /
 ```

-In this example, you could end up having `/dev/xvdf1` become the root device that your instance boots to after the initial ramdisk runs, instead of the `/dev/xvda1` volume you had intended to boot from\.
-Solving this is fairly simple; you can use the same e2label command to change the label of the attached volume that you do not want to boot from\.
+In this example, you could end up having `/dev/xvdf1` become the root device that your instance boots to after the initial ramdisk runs, instead of the `/dev/xvda1` volume from which you had intended to boot\.
+To solve this, use the same e2label command to change the label of the attached volume that you do not want to boot from\.

 In some cases, specifying a UUID in `/etc/fstab` can resolve this\.
 However, if both volumes come from the same snapshot, or the secondary is created from a snapshot of the primary volume, they share a UUID\.